Computer Science and Information Systems

 Hours: 3

-Big scientific data sets are growing exponentially both in size and complexity.
-Extracting meaningful information from these data requires not only programming skills, but also understanding the analysis work-flows, mathematical models and visualization tools that help to condense large amounts of information into a comprehensible story.
-We will introduce standard statistical data analysis and modeling methods such as correlation functions, linear regression, clustering, pattern extraction, classification, data mining, as well as Monte Carlo methods which are commonly used in creating simulations in the computational sciences.
-Different analysis and visualization packages popular in scientific modeling, analysis, and visualization will be introduced.
+Modern data sets are growing exponentially both in size and complexity.
+Extracting meaningful information from these data requires not only programming skills, but also understanding the analysis methods, mathematical models and visualization tools that help to condense large amounts of information into a comprehensible story.
+This course will introduce standard data analysis and modeling methods, including correlation functions, linear regression, clustering, classification, as well as fundamental statistical and probabilistic concepts.
+With the data analysis functions, relevant visualization tools will be introduced for helping data explorations and analysis.

 CSCI 559 - Software Development for Mobile Devices